toddbranch/ECE382/notes/L2/index.md

 **We'll walk through how this program executes in the next lesson.**

-In years past, we've spent a the entire semester working directly with assembly.
+In years past, we've spent the entire semester working directly with assembly.
 A lot of people complained that it's irrelevant - could not be farther from the truth.
 Every single program that runs on your computer followed this process.
+It doesn't matter what language you start in.
 Every single program becomes assembly code.
+They all then are converted to machine code.

 *[Demo - disassemble 'ls' command and show x86_64 assembly]*

 `objdump -d /usr/bin/ls`

+This can be used by computer security folks to analyze malware.
+Or for hackers to analyzer software for vulnerabilities.
+There are people out there looking through lines and lines and lines of assembly code all day to do just this.